-A summary Plan Description explaining the coverage in detail is available on HIP.
+A summary Plan Description explaining the coverage in detail is available on the Benefits page of HIP.
 Questions concerning coverage should be referred to the Human Resources Department.

 D. Extended Medical/Dental Insurance

 Harper College follows all requirements under COBRA legislation.
 Questions concerning extended medical/dental insurance under this provision should be referred to the Human Resources Department.